maylimight/hello-world/README.md

 For realization we will use sample (20 000 out of 300 000 rows) from Hacker News data set - sample is made by omitting posts without comments, and then choosing rows randomly from the rest of the data.

+### Practice Optimizing DataFrames and Processing in Chunks
+Reading the data in chunks and optimizing its memory footprint.

-### The most profitable free apps on App Store and Google Play
+### Which free apps are the most profitable on App Store and Google Play
 This project is about analysing applications free to download and install, where main source of revenue will be from in-apps ads.
 The thing is that the number of users on free apps is a key indicator of ad revenue of these apps.

 The goal of the project is to understand which applications attract the users more in order to create a vision of those types of apps and, accordingly, vision of target audience of those apps.

 This data representation helps us determine key features of most popular apps, and, in addition, which of those are the most profitable ones.

-### Practice Optimizing DataFrames and Processing in Chunks
-Reading the data in chunks and optimizing its memory footprint.